metalivedev/nginx-buildpack/readme.md

 will compile a new version of nginx for you.
 Download this version by visiting your application.
 This has been successfully built in 128MB.

-To use this binary in your appication, refer to this buildpack.
+To use this binary in your application, refer to this buildpack.

 ## Requirements